robertcdawson/rich-text-to-markdown-converter/README.md

 # Rich Text to Markdown Converter

 A simple, responsive web app designed to convert rich text into Markdown.
-It aims for general use but notably to also help users format text-based prompts for large language models (LLMs) by providing a structured, user-friendly interface.

 ## Features